UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 General differences:

+* We work "bottom-up".
+We wait for a feature to appear in a language (or source treebank), then we think about where to put it in the schema.
+They work "top-down".
+They surveyed literature on language typology and collected all features that could possibly occur in any natural language.
+* Their schema "is responsible for capturing only the meanings of overt inflectional morphemes, which considerably limits the semantic space that must be formally described by the UniMorph Schema features."
+In contrast, we also include some features that are not inflectional but they provide a more fine-grained partitioning of the part-of-speech space, e.g. `PronType`.
+* They build upon the Leipzig Glossing Rules and their labels can be applied, if needed, to words, morphemes or phrases.
+We focus on individual words and don't mark some complex forms that can be expressed only periphrastically.
 * We need fully qualified feature+value pair to get a unique string, e.g. `Degree=Sup` is something else than `Mood=Sup` or `Case=Sup`.
 They distinguish "dimensions" (our features) but their values are globally unique even without dimension name.
-* They build upon the Leipzig Glossing Rules and their labels can be applied, if needed, to words, morphemes or phrases.
-We focus on individual words and don't mark some complex forms that can be expressed only periphrastically.
-* Their schema "is responsible for capturing only the meanings of overt inflectional morphemes, which considerably limits the semantic space that must be formally described by the UniMorph Schema features."
-In contrast, we also include some features that are not inflectional but they provide a more fine-grained partitioning of the part-of-speech space, e.g. `PronType`.

 ### UniMorph dimensions (draft v2)